 - Keep your dog leashed whenever possible.

 - Pack ID and a photo.
-Make sure your Roer has his ID tags, with all important contact information (up to date).
+Make sure your Fido has his ID tags, with all important, up-to-date contact information.
 Along with his tags, make sure you have paperwork with current vaccinations and important health notes.

 - Book your lodgings ahead.
 If your road trip involves staying overnight somewhere, insure that your accommodations allow dogs.